 “You got lost, fella?”
 Wade decided to take the bull by the horns.
 He walked straight to the well-dressed man, ignoring the shooter on his left.
 He knew he was making himself vulnerable, but he also knew the value of confidence.

-“Excuse me, what?
+“Excuse me?
+What?
 No. Of course I am not lost!” the man coughed, looking flustered and annoyed.

 He hadn’t expected anyone to be back here, Wade realized.
 These riders must have seen the foremen walking back up the track and thought that the barn was empty.

-Wade turned to keep the red haired rider in eyesight as he talked.
+Wade turned to keep the red-haired rider in eyesight as he talked.

 “Wade Nash.
 Head guard here.
 You are?” he said.

-The red haired man was still slowly walking his horse steadily behind the barns.
+The red-haired man was still slowly walking his horse steadily behind the barns.
 He moved at a gentle pace, but Wade got the impression he was checking for something.
 To see if there were any other people about?

 Witnesses?